qualify for the program

 Salt Lake City, UT 84145-0585

-Upon approval of application form, applicant will be notified of the date, time for equipment delivery and the required training.
+Upon approval of the application, the applicant will be notified of the date, time for equipment delivery and the required training.
 A parent or legal guardian must accompany the applicant to sign for equipment if 18 years of age or younger.